Regression Discontinuity Designs Under Interference: Empirical Illustration

-The score variable is the centered household poverty index used to determine program eligibility, and the outcome is school enrollment in academic year 1998-1999.
+The score variable is the centered household poverty index, and the outcome is school enrollment in academic year 1998-1999.
+Note that PROGRESA is considered a sharp RDD, as the fraction of eligible households that do not receive the subsidies is negligible.
+Therefore, the treatment variables $D_i$ should be considered the receipt of the subsidies, and the estimands should be interpreted as effects of the subsidies.
 We define the exposure mapping as the fraction of treated units in the interference set: $G_i = \frac{\sum_{j \in \mathcal{S}_{i}} D_j}{|\mathcal{S}_i|}$.
-We use our proposed method to estimate the direct to the cash transfer on school enrollment in the academic year 1998-1999 when having neighbors all eligible ($G_i = 1$) and when having neighbors all ineligible ($G_i = 0$).
-Additionally, we estimate the spillover effect of having all eligible neighbors ($G_i=1$) compared to having all ineligible neighbors ($G_i=0$) on school attendance for someone eligible or ineligible.
-Finally, we estimate the boundary overall direct effect of being eligible for the cash transfer, the boundary overall indirect effect of having a neighbor eligible to the cash transfer.
-Note that PROGRESA is considered a sharp RDD, therefore, these estimands should be interpreted as effects of the treatment receipt.
-The effective treatment boundary corresponding to our estimands are described in Table \ref{table:boundaries} along with the range of the computed minimum distance measure and number of observations on each effective treatment region.
-Since each observation has at most 4 neighbors, the effective treatment boundary associated with the boundary direct effects is of dimension at most $4$ with $\bar{s} = 1$, as discussed in section \ref{sec:estimation}, whereas the dimension of the effective treatment boundary for indirect effect is also at most $4$, but with varying $\bar{s}$.
+Using our method we estimate (i) the direct effect of the cash transfer on school enrollment in the academic year 1998-1999 when having all treated peers ($G_i = 1$) and no treated peers ($G_i = 0$); (ii) the spillover effect of having all treated peers ($G_i=1$) versus no treated peers ($G_i=0$), both for treated and untreated units; and (iii) the boundary overall direct effect of receiving the cash transfer, and the boundary overall indirect effect of having an additional peer receiving the subsidies.
+We estimate these effects restricting to children with at most four neighbors (3,111 observations), as for larger groups the number of units with $G_i=0$ is extremely small.

+The associated effective treatment boundaries are described in Table \ref{table:boundaries}, along with the range of the computed minimum distance measure and the number of observations on each effective treatment region.
+The boundary associated with the boundary direct effects is of dimension at most $4$ with $\bar{s} = 1$, as discussed in Section \ref{sec:estimation}, while that for the indirect effects also has dimension up to 4 but varying $\bar{s}_i$.
+Hence, the estimates for these latter effects apply only to units in the smallest groups (see Supplemental Appendix~\ref{onlineappendix:irregular}), while the other estimated effects apply to all units.